TLeafWolf/C-_Group_Project/README.md

 # C-_Group_Project
 # extra ideas
-nugget size turned into an array for piece number for nuggets ask for credit number option to ask for a sauce for fries and nuggets
+nugget size turned into an array for piece number for nuggets.

+ask for credit number.

+option to ask for a sauce for fries and nuggets.

+option to delete or cancel item or order.

 # Ideas + Roles